turingschool/front-end-curriculum/projects/module-1/which-beyonce-solo.md

 - User should see an input for their name, and a "Play" button
 - User should enter their name, (note the two bullet points below) click "Play", then see a greeting including their name and directions for how to play the game.
 Upon clicking another button, the game begins.
-- The user should not be able to click "Play" until something is typed in the name input field.
-The limit on the name input field should be 32 characters.
-- If the user attempts to click the "Play" button before entering their name, they should receive a small but clear message as to why they can't yet click the button, prompting them to enter their name.
+  - If the user attempts to click the "Play" button before entering their name, they should receive a small but clear message as to why they can't yet click the button, prompting them to change what they are providing.
+  - The limit on the name input field should be 32 characters.
 - Once the user clicks "Start Game", they should see ten cards, face down.
 - User should be able to click on any card.
 Once each card is clicked on, the other side of it should be displayed.

 ### Iteration 1 - Single Player Matches:

+- User should see a "Number of Matches" count somewhere on the page.
 - User should **only** be able to flip over two cards at a time.
-- If the cards match, they should disappear and the "matches" count should increase
+- If the two flipped cards match, they should disappear and the "Number of Matches" count should increase
 - If the cards don't match, the user can re-click them to turn them back over.
 - User continues to click until they find all matches
 - Once all matches are found, the user should see a congratulatory message including their name.